RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 ## 6. Registration Screen

 After browsing the app in a limited capacity, the User is requested to register and create an account.
-* *Todo: Establish extent to which an unregistered User can browse and the points where they will be requested to register*
+* *Todo: Establish extent to which an unregistered User can browse and the points where they will be requested to register.
+VT: You can read anything without registering, but if you want to write (including vote, ask a question, add a link, etc) you have to register. *

 ```
 1. POST /api/users